 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The company's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the company's trade receivables is disclosed in note 21.2(i).
+The information about the ECLs on the company's trade receivables is disclosed in note 20.2(i).

 The company has assessed that the impact of forecast economic conditions for the determination of ECL is not significant.
-The carrying amount of the company's trade and other receivables as at 31 December 2019 are as disclosed in the notes to the financial statements.
+The carrying amounts of the company's trade and other receivables as at 31 December 2020 are as disclosed in the notes to the financial statements.

-4. Investment in a jointly-controlled entity

-2019 US\$ 2018 US\$ Quoted equity shares, at cost 506,920,960 506,920,960 Fair value of quoted equity shares 324,038,769 311,023,614
+Fair value of quoted equity shares

+Investment in a jointly-controlled entity

+2020 US\$ 2019 US\$

+506,920,960 506,920,960

+US\$

 The fair value of quoted equity shares as disclosed is derived based on the market price of the quoted shares.
 However, the directors are of the view that the market price is not representative of the intrinsic value of the investment as the market is not broad based on account of the public float being merely 3% and the shares are not actively traded.
-Alternative valuation methods such as the discounted cash flow analysis is used by the directors in valuing the investment, which yields a fair value of approximately US\$512 million as at 31 December 2019.
+Alternative valuation methods such as the discounted cash flow analysis is used by the directors in valuing the investment, which yields a fair value of approximately US\$536 million as at 31 December 2020.

-Details of the jointly-controlled entity are as follows :
+Details of the jointly-controlled entity are as follows:

-Name of Company Principal activities Place of incorporation/ business Effective 2019 % e interest held 2018 %

-PT Golden Energy Mines Tbk ("PT GEMS") Investment holding, coal mining and trading Indonesia 30.00 30.00
+Place of Effective in nterest held Name of Company Principal activities incorporation/ business 2020 % 2019 % PT Golden Energy Mines Tbk ("PT GEMS") Investment holding, coal mining and trading Indonesia 30.00 30.00

-Deferred financing charges 5

-19 S\$ 2018 US\$

-U. Э Ф 054

-Deferred financing charges Less - 11,515,000

-Accumulated amortisation - (11,515,000)